EPCCed/safe-docs/docs/safe-for-managers.md

 - If the emails should go to someone other than the PI, enter the email address(es) into the 'Recipients for alerts' box.
 If the PI still wishes to receive alerts their email must be included in this box.
 - Click *Update* to save the changes.

 Do not forget the *Update* step, or nothing will happen.

 ## <a id="managing-resources"></a> Managing your allocated resources

 ### <a id="period"></a> What is "period allocation"

 A period allocation is an amount of compute time which has been allocated for a project to use within the specified time period.
-Period allocations are valid for a specific resource pool (machine) and have definitive start and end dates, which usually coincide with the dates of your EPSRC grant or project award.
+Period allocations are valid for a specific resource pool (machine) and have definitive start and end dates, which usually coincide with the dates of your grant or project award.
 When the end date of the period allocation passes, any leftover compute time will automatically expire.

 You can view and manage your period allocation via SAFE.